"I don't need prayed for... YOU need prayed for!

 - Mr. Fanservice: Ben, who appears shirtless several times and tends to wear sweaters that show off actor Jamie Brett Gabel's body pretty well.
 Arthur also wears some very revealing outfits and has a rear-nude scene, though whether you'd actually want to see Sam Mraovich naked is a different matter entirely.

 - Murder Is the Best Solution: Victor believes he must perform the "Final Deed" by killing Arthur in order for the church to readmit him.
 Far from dissuading Victor, the priest gives Victor a phone number for an assassin that can do the job.
-The assassin succeeds in killing Ben... except that Ben is later seen as to have survived the attempt, but missed out on killing Arthur, who was away on errands.
+The assassin succeeds in killing Ben... except that Ben is later seen to have survived the attempt, but missed out on killing Arthur, who was away on errands.
 On the second attempt, Victor takes the assassin with him, only to dispense with his services when both of them are already in the building.
-Victor then enters Ben and Arthur's apartment alone to (permanently) kill Ben and, later, baptise and kill Arthur.
+Victor then enters Ben and Arthur's apartment alone to (permanently) kill Ben and, later, baptize and kill Arthur.

 - This should not be confused with the "Final Plan", which Victor mentions after he learns that Ben and Arthur did not ingest the potion but before he is expelled from the church, meaning that there would have been no incentive to kill Arthur during that span of time.